 A Writing Exercise to Help You Recover

 I’ve given this exercise to some of my clients who were still feeling the hurt from a past job loss and were having trouble moving forward, even a year or more later.
-After they did this exercise, it started to soften and they were able to move forward with a bit more calm.
+Even if it was their choice to leave a bad situation.

-I have used these questions to spark some useful clarity and stress relief.
+I have used these questions myself to spark some useful clarity and stress relief.
 I recommend doing this in writing, not just in your head.

 - Describe my boss and co-worker experience and what parts were not a good fit for me.